izquierdow/izquierdow/README.md

 </p> -->

 # Hi everyone, I´m William Izquierdo!
-### I'm Network Administrator and a Student for Full Stack Web Developer At Henry*
+### I'm Network Administrator and a AWS Cloud Practitioner

 # I am really passionate about this:
 - 💬 Everything related to communication, especially the digital world.